- Campus Connection

 KAISER, MARVIN & JOYCE SCHOOL OF LAW SCHOLARSHIP ENDOWMENT

-The allocations from this endowment will provide a scholarship to a law student at the University of North Dakota School of Law.
-Preference will be given to a North Dakota resident that shows responsibility, integrity, and willingness to succeed.
+The allocations from this endowment will provide a recruitment scholarship to a law student at the University of North Dakota School of Law.
+Preference will be given to a North Dakota student.

 ALAN J. LARIVEE MEMORIAL LAW SCHOOL AWARD ENDOWMENT